ne0lines/TTV-Viewerlist/README.md

 ### Current Features:
 - Simple User Interface with custom refresh rate.
-- Save selected user and time specified in Setup in the Browser
+- Save selected user and time specified in setup in the browser
 - Timer / Countdown to next refresh
-- Hide and Unhide Admins and Mods (since those textfields aren't used anyway)
+- Hide and unhide admins and mods (since those textfields aren't used anyway)

 #### Future Goals:
--  Rerout connection to Twitch via Node.js Server to stop CORS Errors
+-  Rerout connection to Twitch via Node.js server to stop CORS Errors
 -  Make it useable in Incognito Mode aswell
+-  Only refresh when twitch userlist updates
 -  Add custom timer textfield
+-  Better looking interface
--  Log multiple Streams at once
+-  Log multiple streams at once
--  Save the changes in Viewers inside a textfile
+-  Save the changes in Viewers inside another textfield or even a textfile
 -  Dark Mode / Light Mode switcher
 -  Quit the console logging (why do I do this)